 A Comparison of interchange fees by country

 It is very difficult to summarize the amount interchange fees that a merchant pays in a single number.
 It’s also very difficult to compare interchange fees across countries.
 The reason is that there are hundreds of different types of interchange fees that change based on the credit card used, the type of business accepting the credit card, and the way the credit card is being used.
+I wrote another article that attempts to summarize the average interchange fee that merchants pay.

 If we wanted to include an analysis of all interchange fees, the graph below would be dozens of pages long.
-We are generalizing the interchange fees by using the most basic credit card fee for a general business.
+Therefore, we are generalizing the interchange fees by using the most basic credit card fee for a general business.
 Since this data uses the most basic card for a general business, these rates are on the low end of what merchants pay.
 Many times, merchants will pay double this amount based on the transaction.
 The below graph gives an overall idea how countries compare with interchange fees.

 There is a wide range of interchange fees by country.
 Consumer credit cards are regulated in Europe and they have capped the fees at 0.30%.
 China and Australia have also implemented some regulations to bring their fees to 0.35% and 0.50% respectively.